DistCompiler/pgo/README.md

 Annotations appear in the PlusCal code within PlusCal comments, either `(* ... *)` or `\* ...`.
 Each annotation is of the form `@PGo{ <annotation> }@PGo`.
 Multiple annotations of these formats can appear per comment.
-#### Annotation for undeclared PlusCal variables (Required)
+#### TLA+ definitions and constants declared outside of the algorithm block (Required)
+The PlusCal algorithm can make use of TLA+ definitions that are found outside the algorithm block.
+These are not parsed by PGo and need to be in an annotation for PGo to parse them.
+The annotation for a TLA+ definition is of the form `def <name>(<params>)? <type>? == <TLA expression>`.
+The definition can be copied almost verbatim from the TLA+, but a parameter is specified by `<name> <type>` so typing information needs to be added to the parameters.
+The type that the expression should evaluate to may also be specified, if desired.
+A TLA+ definition without parameters is compiled into a variable, and a definition with parameters is compiled into a function.

 There will be constants in PlusCal that are not declared in the PlusCal algorithm (e.g. constant N for model checking).
 These variables will need to be specified using PGo annotations either as constants of the Go program, or command line arguments of the Go program.
-Constants are specified as `const <type> <varname> <val>` indicating that varname is a go constant of type <type> with initial value <val>.
+Constants are specified as `const <varname> <type> <val>` indicating that `varname` is a Go constant of type <type> with initial value <val>.
-Command line argument variables of Go are specified as `arg <type> <varname> (<flagname>)?` indicating that variable <varname> of type <type> and is going to be specified through command line argument to the go program.
-If no <flagname> is specified, then the variable will be positional arguments, the ith argument in the order they appear in the annotation.
-If <flagname> is specified, then the variable will be set through `-<flagname>=...`.
+Command line argument variables of Go are specified as `arg <varname> <type> (<flagname>)?` indicating that variable <varname> is of type <type> and is going to be specified through a command line argument to the Go program.
+If no <flagname> is specified, then the variable will be a positional argument in the order that it appeared in the annotation.
+If <flagname> is specified, then the variable will be set on the command line through `-<flagname>=<value>`.

+If a constant is not a primitive type, it cannot be declared as constant or as a command line argument in Go.
+The constant can instead be annotated as a TLA+ definition, where the expression is the desired constant value.
+This will be compiled to a global variable that is initialized with the given value.
+PGo provides a compile-time guarantee that the constant indeed remains constant (it is not assigned to or mutated).

 #### Annotations for PlusCal procedure return values (Optional)
 PlusCal has no return values, so procedures can only return values by writing to a global variable.
 It is required to indicate which variable serves this purpose.
 This is specified through the annotation `ret <varname>`.
+PGo automatically scans all function definitions for the one where the variable is used.
-Note that using this feature will remove the specified variable from global variables.
-If you rely on global state of the variable for more than just function return value, do not specify it as a return value.
+Note that using this feature will remove the specified variable from the global variables.
+If you rely on global state of the variable for more than just the function return value, do not specify it as a return value and use the global variable instead.

 #### Annotations for specifying variable types
 PGo will automatically infer types for variables declared in PlusCal.
 However, you may want to specify the types rather than using the inferred types (e.g. you want a uint64 rather than int).
-This is possible by specifying `var <type> <varname>`.
+This is possible by specifying `var <varname> <type>`.
+Type annotations are required for variables that involve PlusCal tuples, since these may compile to slices or tuples depending on context.
+If no type annotation is provided for a variable, PGo will indicate the type it inferred in the output Go code.

 #### Annotations for specifying function types
 Similar to specifying variable types. `func (<rtype>)? <funcname>() <p1type>?+` represents <funcname>() having a return type of <rtype> if specified, and parameters of type <p1type>, <p2type>...
-If you specify any types of function, all return types or parameters must be specified.
+If any types are specified, all return types or parameters must be specified.
-Note: macro functions will automatically have the parameters as pointers of the type you specified.

-#### Annotations for specifying process ID type
-All processes must have an ID of some sort.
-In PlusCal, processes are written as `process(Var \in Set)` or `process(Var = <val>)`.
-Var will be used as the ID of the process.
-The type of var must be specified as `proc <type> Var`.